RobinsonZ/blog/content/posts/static-redirects.md

 title = 'Using Github Pages as a URL Shortener'
 +++

-This blog is, of course, not a 100% complete collection of everything I've done.
-Even ignoring everything that's behind a corporate firewall, a lot of my work is hosted elsewhere and not transcluded here.
+Even ignoring everything that's behind a corporate firewall, a lot of my work is hosted elsewhere and not transcluded on this blog.
 Like a [project report I wrote for a class at Penn](https://medium.com/@zkislakrobinson/developing-slate-f751be5fa3db), which is hosted on Medium because that's where we had to put it for that class.
 But I like to keep my URLs aesthetically coherent, particularly on public-facing documents like my [resume](https://robinsonz.me/robinsonz-resume.pdf) (pdf).
 For any arbitrary piece of work, I want to be able to point people to `robinsonz.me/something`, like it's my personal `bit.ly`.

 The problem: as of right now, all my stuff is hosted on [GitHub Pages](https://pages.github.com/), because it's by far the easiest way to put static files on the Internet for free.
 I don't need to worry about any of the server administration, potential load issues, etc., but I don't get any dynamic logic.
 So, making `robinsonz.me/something` just give you a 301 isn't possible.
 Instead, I use meta tags, a tiny bit of client-side JS, and some Webpack templating to easily add new shortlinks to my website as needed.